 This company produces small, unmanned aircraft and tactical missile systems.
-It appears to have benefited from a trend of increasing interest and demand for defence related products in the aftermath of Russia's invasion of Ukraine.
-EWI's manager says that the company's Switchblade loitering missile system is an effective solution for reducing collateral damage and lowering the risk for those on the ground.
+It has benefited from a trend of increasing interest and demand for defence related products in the aftermath of Russia's invasion of Ukraine.
+The company's Switchblade loitering missile system is an effective solution for reducing collateral damage and lowering the risk for those on the ground.

-The company made a small loss in its last financial year (it was reportedly hampered by both supply chain constraints and a tight labour market) and, while its last set of quarterly results saw it post a small loss of US\$0.7m, it also posted year-on-year revenue growth of 49%.
+The company made a small loss in its last financial year (it was hampered by both supply chain constraints and a tight labour market) and, while its last set of quarterly results saw it post a small loss of US\$0.7m, it also posted year-on-year revenue growth of 49%.